 Use the QuantigrationUpdates database, the three tables you created, and the three CSV files preloaded into Codio.

 Use the import utility of your database program to load the data from each file into the table of the same name.
 You will perform this step three times, once for each table.

+I loaded the data from the CSV files into their respective tables by using the code above.

 Write basic queries against imported tables to organize and analyze targeted data.
 For each query, replace the bracketed text with a screenshot of the query and its output.
 You should also include a 1- to 3-sentence description of the output.